microsoft/vscode-docs/docs/languages/overview.md

 * Debugging
 * Refactoring

-## Changing the Language for the selected file
+## Changing the language for the selected file

 In VS Code, we default the language support for a file based on its filename extension.
 However, at times you may wish to change language modes, to do this click on the language indicator - which is located on the right hand of the Status Bar.
 This will bring up the **Select Language Mode** drop-down where you can select another language for the current file.